Program for Sunday, August 24:

 Open year-round for groups upon request.

 The Cansiglio is a pre-Alpine plateau between the provinces of Belluno, Treviso, and Pordenone.
 With its characteristic basin shape, it is a true paradise for hiking due to its forest, which is the second largest in Italy.
-This area is home to a Cimbrian ethnic settlement dating back to the early 1800s.
+In this territory, there is a Cimbrian ethnic settlement dating back to the early 1800s.

-Of German origin, this population comes from Roana, one of the seven municipalities of the Vicentine plateau, which settled here due to the rich beech forests, a plant species suitable for craftsmanship.
+Of German origin, this population originates from Roana, one of the seven municipalities of the Vicentine plateau, which settled here due to the abundant beech woods, a plant species suitable for artisanal processing.

-Currently, the villages inhabited by the Cimbri are Campon and Pian Osteria, while traces of some typical constructions remain in Le Rotte, Vallorch, I Pich, Pian Canaie, Canaie, Pian dei Lovi, and Valbona.
-The historic building of Pian Osteria houses the Ethnographic and Cimbrian Culture Museum; it is open every day from June 15 to September 15 and can also be visited by reservation during other times of the year.
-Among the sections, the first is dedicated to woodworking; the second is dedicated to the Cimbri's craftsmanship activities; the third is dedicated to the library and the screening of videos about Cansiglio and Cimbrian culture, its history, and its legends.
+Currently, the villages of Campon and Pian Osteria are inhabited by the Cimbri, while traces of some typical constructions remain at Le Rotte, Vallorch, I Pich, Pian Canaie, Canaie, Pian dei Lovi, and Valbona.
+The historic building of Pian Osteria houses the ethnographic museum and Cimbrian culture; it is open every day from June 15 to September 15 and can also be visited by appointment during other periods of the year.
+Among the sections, the first is dedicated to wood processing; the second is dedicated to the artisanal activities of the Cimbri; the third is dedicated to the library and the screening of videos about the Cansiglio and Cimbrian culture, its history, and its legends.
 Finally, the good table: the restaurants of Cansiglio also offer Cimbrian recipes passed down through generations.